Findings released for Napier Port vessel blaze

-Confusion over the authority of a ship's master over his vessel in port has been identified as a factor in a cargo ship fire which took seven days to extinguish at Napier Port.
+Confusion over the authority of a ship's master over his vessel in port has been identified as a factor in a cargo ship fire that took seven days to extinguish at Napier Port.

-Ironically, the port company was at the time holding its annual meeting at the Napier War Memorial Centre, less than a kilometre away but out of sight of the drama and the billowing black smoke which led to a warning to homeowners on Bluff Hill and surrounds to keep doors and windows closed because of the risk of possibly toxic fumes.
+Ironically, the port company was at the time holding its annual meeting at the Napier War Memorial Centre, less than a kilometre away but out of sight of the drama.
+The billowing black smoke led to a warning to homeowners on Bluff Hill and surrounds to keep doors and windows closed because of the risk of possibly toxic fumes.

 Ultimately, while four shore-based workers had been working in the hold gas-cutting to free braces fitted to keep the cargo in place en route to Napier, no serious injuries were reported during the outbreak nor the seven days before the fire was finally extinguished.